 Accident reports in the United States can generally be searched online by state.
 For example, the Ohio Department of Public Safety (ODPS) permits the public to access traffic collision data with the intent of making it easier to find your own records.

-The ODPS also has a web portal to crash reports, state patrol reports, and crash statistics.
-If you are wondering about how to look up an accident report and cannot find your report online, you might need to go to the police station to see your accident report.
+The ODPS also has a web portal to view crash reports, state patrol reports, and crash statistics.
+If you are wondering about how to look up an accident report or cannot find your report online, you might need to go to the police station to see your accident report.

-It may be a good idea to record the accident report number so that you can reference your accident as you call the police station and work with the police.
-If you did not receive this number or do not have access to it, there is other key information you can communicate at the station to look up your accident, such as:
+It may be a good idea to record the accident report number so that you can reference your accident when you call the police station.
+If you did not receive this number or do not have access to it, there is other key information you can provide the station to look up your accident, such as: